 Appendix 2.
-Whos Who and Whats What - Helpful Tips for the placement.
+Who is Who and What is What - Helpful Tips for the placement.

 OT Clients

 Please check dedicated OT computer in MTU, to access clients charting by previous OT teams.

 How is it decided which clients OT students get?
 Physiotherapists and OTs have discussion regarding who the clients are and what their needs are before deciding who would be a good candidate for OT services.